Upcoming Events

 Other tips: It may be beneficial to position your camera so Lian can see your whole body to be able to provide better individual guidance during the practice!
 (It is also totally fine if you prefer to have your camera off!)

 Sign up for this workshop here!
 Do you have specific body pain or tightness you’d like to address, positions you’d like to do, or general questions for Lian?
-Shoot us an email before April 11th, and we’ll let Lian know ahead of time!
+Shoot us an email before August 8th, and we’ll let Lian know ahead of time!

 About Lian: